 The whole thing wrapped up in less than an hour, and we soon found ourselves back in the California sunshine.
-In keeping with the Hollywood theme, we decided to hit what is arguably the most visited destination in all of Los Angeles: Hollywood Boulevard.
+In keeping with the Hollywood theme, we decided to hit what is arguably the most visited destination and one of the top things to do in all of Los Angeles: Hollywood Boulevard.

 My first impression was that the strip was a little seedy.
 Those famous celebrity-hands-in-concrete are actually spread out over several blocks along the Sunset Strip, which is home to little more than rundown, faceless buildings.
 That being said, you do get to see the Hollywood Walk of Fame, and eventually end up in front of famous TCL Chinese Theatre (previously named Mann’s and Grauman’s Chinese Theatre).